MobileChromeApps/mobile-chrome-apps/docs/NextSteps.md

 The icons will be copied to the appropriate places for each platform every time you run `cca prepare`.

+For a good overview and examples of common problems with resizing icons, read [this answer](http://graphicdesign.stackexchange.com/questions/5269/how-to-resize-icon-sets-in-photoshop/5271#5271) on the Graphic Design Stack Exchange.

 ### Splash Screens

 Apps on iOS show a brief splash screen as the app is loading.
 A set of default Cordova splash screens are included in `platforms/ios/[AppName]/Resources/splash`.